drummondlab/drummondlab.github.io/README.md

 For most common actions---adding a lab member, paper, or portal---you'll be making a new Markdown file in the proper location, naming it properly, and filling in the required fields.
 The markdown files contain a YAML front matter block which is processed by Jekyll.
 Different categories of website content (e.g., paper, member, portal) have different YAML dictionary keys in their front matter, so in almost all cases you can (and should!) copy an existing item, change the name, and change its content, rather than trying to write a Markdown document from scratch.

 For example, suppose you recently had a paper published and want it listed in the Getz Lab website.
 Creating a new paper "post" in the `papers/_posts` folder will add your new publication to the website's publications listing.
 Go into the `news/_posts` folder.
-Copy one of the existing items into a new file whose name is prefaced with the paper's publication date (this is important!) and a abbreviated version of the title.
-For example, we want to add a recent (5/1/2021) Cancer Discovery paper co-authored by are large team of researchers where Gaddy wasis a co-senior author and Yosi Maruvka is a co-first author.
-The paper's title is "DNA Polymerase and Mismatch Repair Exert Distinc Microsatellite Instability Signatures in Normal and Malignant Human Cells".
+Copy one of the existing items into a new file whose name is prefaced with the paper's publication date (this is important!) and an abbreviated version of the title.
+For example, we want to add a recent (5/1/2021) Cancer Discovery paper co-authored by are large team of researchers where Gaddy is a co-senior author and Yosi Maruvka is a co-first author.
+The paper's title is "DNA Polymerase and Mismatch Repair Exert Distinct Microsatellite Instability Signatures in Normal and Malignant Human Cells".
 First thing we do is cd to the papers/_posts subdirectory and, using a recent paper post as a template, create a file for our new publication:

 	cp 2021-04-22-rebc-genomic-profile.md 2021-05-01-mismatch-repair-msi-signatures.md

-The date is used by the static file generator; it's inelegant and perhaps there's a way to do it differently, but that's how it is for now.
+The date which prefaces the filename is used by the static file generator; it's inelegant and perhaps there's a way to do it differently, but that's how it is for now.
 Now edit the new file to make the content what you want.
 Just open it in your favorite editor and type away.
 By the time you're done, hopefully you have something like this:

 	---
 	layout: paper
 	title: "DNA Polymerase and Mismatch Repair Exert Distinct Microsatellite Instability Signatures in Normal and Malignant Human Cells"
 	year: "2021"
-	journal: "Cancer Discovery"
+	journal: Cancer Discovery
 	volume:
-	author: "Chung J, Maruvka YE, Sudhaman S, Kelly J, Haradhvala NJ, Bianchi V, Edwards M, Forster VJ, Nunes NM, Galati MA, Komosa M, Deshmukh S, Cabric V, Davidson S, Zatzman M, Light N, Hayes R, Brunga L, Anderson ND, Ho B, Hodel KP, Siddaway R, Morrissy AS, Bowers DC, Larouche V, Bronsema A, Osborn M, Cole KA, Opocher E, Mason G, Thomas GA, George B, Ziegler DS, Lindhorst S, Vanan M, Yalon-Oren M, Reddy AT, Massimino M, Tomboc P, Van Damme A, Lossos A, Durno C, Aronson M, Morgenstern DA, Bouffet E, Huang A, Taylor MD, Villani A, Malkin D, Hawkins CE, Pursell ZF, Shlien A, Kunkel TA, Getz G, Tabori U"
+	author: Chung J, Maruvka YE, Sudhaman S, Kelly J, Haradhvala NJ, Bianchi V, Edwards M, Forster VJ, Nunes NM, Galati MA, Komosa M, Deshmukh S, Cabric V, Davidson S, Zatzman M, Light N, Hayes R, Brunga L, Anderson ND, Ho B, Hodel KP, Siddaway R, Morrissy AS, Bowers DC, Larouche V, Bronsema A, Osborn M, Cole KA, Opocher E, Mason G, Thomas GA, George B, Ziegler DS, Lindhorst S, Vanan M, Yalon-Oren M, Reddy AT, Massimino M, Tomboc P, Van Damme A, Lossos A, Durno C, Aronson M, Morgenstern DA, Bouffet E, Huang A, Taylor MD, Villani A, Malkin D, Hawkins CE, Pursell ZF, Shlien A, Kunkel TA, Getz G, Tabori U
-	first_authors: "Chung J, Maruvka YE"
+	first_authors: Chung J, Maruvka YE
-	senior_authors: "Getz G, Tabori U"
+	senior_authors: Getz G, Tabori U
-	corresponding_authors: "Getz G, Tabori U"
+	corresponding_authors: Getz G, Tabori U
 	fulltext: https://cancerdiscovery.aacrjournals.org/content/11/5/1176.long
 	doi: 10.1158/2159-8290.CD-20-0790
 	pmid: 33355208